tikangcs/tikangcs/README.md

 ## Hi there!
 I'm Timothy Kang 👋
-Software engineer in pursuit of this beautiful discipline in which creativity and pragmatism collide in harmonious, and interestingly consequential ways.
+Full stack software engineer in pursuit of this beautiful discipline in which creativity and pragmatism collide in harmonious, and interestingly consequential ways.
-- 🙋‍♂️  Former management level CPA with a mix of Big 4 public accounting and Fortune 500 experiences
+- 🙋‍♂️  Former management level corporate CPA with a mix of Big 4 public accounting and Fortune 500 experiences
 - 📍  Based in NYC but open to outside opportunties

 ## Technologies & Tools